Racism in HE resources

 - Bhopal, K., Brown, H. & Jackson, J. (2016).
 BME academic flight from UK to overseas higher education: aspects of marginalisation and exclusion.
 British Educational Research Journal 42(4), 240-257.
 [The paper outlines why BME academics leave UK higher education, highlighting barriers to career progression and lack of coaching and mentoring as well as lack of recognition for their research].

 - Clifford, V. & Montgomery, C (2014).
 Challenging conceptions of Wester higher education and promoting graduates as global citizens.
 Higher Education Quarterly, 68(1), 28-45.
-[Addresses the issue of globalization and the internationalization of the curriculum through academic staff participating in an online course].
+[This work addresses the issue of globalization and the internationalization of the curriculum through academic staff participating in an online course].

-- NUS Racism in HE report (2012) http://www.nus.org.uk/PageFiles/12238/NUS_Race_for_Equality_web.pdf [Focus groups and survey (N = 938) highlighting impact of whiteness on BME students in UK higher education.
-Also makes 13 recommendations including: 1) Increase awareness & coordination, 2) Challenge racism & discrimination, 3) Encourage student involvement, 4) The Equality & Human Rights Commission (should support and regulate HE anti-racist action), 5) Degree attainment agenda (should be closed & audited regularly), 6) Funding (access should be made available to BAME students), 7) Info. advice & guidance – services for BAME people considering education should be tailored and responsive to BAME people and “aware of the barriers that Black students may face” (pg.
+- NUS Racism in HE report (2012) http://www.nus.org.uk/PageFiles/12238/NUS_Race_for_Equality_web.pdf [This report includes focus groups and a survey (N = 938) highlighting the impact of whiteness on BME students in UK higher education.
+The report also includes 13 recommendations: 1) Increase awareness & coordination, 2) Challenge racism & discrimination, 3) Encourage student involvement, 4) The Equality & Human Rights Commission (should support and regulate HE anti-racist action), 5) Degree attainment agenda (should be closed & audited regularly), 6) Funding (access should be made available to BAME students), 7) Info. advice & guidance – services for BAME people considering education should be tailored and responsive to BAME people and “aware of the barriers that Black students may face” (pg.
 60), 8) The curriculum, 9) Delivery of teaching & learning – recommends anonymized learning, student involved teaching & learning committees, 10) Diversity of staff & role models – also recommends invited guests/speakers “come from diverse backgrounds”, 11) Social inclusion – especially for BAME international students, 12) Student Union – BAME student officer position should be created, SU staff should be diverse and BAME societies should be supported & 13) NUS – should audit BAME representation across SUs and also provide an activities pack for SUs supporting BAME students.].